 It’s not so frequent that people get neurotic about it, but not so infrequently that you can’t react to changes as they happen.

 Are there reasons to do it more frequently or less frequently?

 We just find every two weeks is nice and easy for the majority because measuring well takes a bit of time.

 In a perfect world, this would come next.
 Few people really want to lose healthy lean tissue, we want to lose the unsightly fat tissue right?

-The truth is, it’s tough to do accurately without skilled hands, expensive equipment or access to things in a gym.
+The truth is, it’s tough to do body fat % accurately without skilled hands, expensive equipment or access to things in a gym.
 What’s easier?

-Not as accurate but probably good enough for most folks who don’t want to track every girth measurement I mention below.
+Not as accurate as any of the above options but probably good enough for most folks who don’t want to track every girth measurement I mention below.